MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

   - flowmaker
   - enduser
 ---
-# Record flows in Power Automate Desktop
+# Record flows in Power Automate

-Power Automate Desktop enables you to design flows automatically by replicating the task you wish to automate.
+Power Automate enables you to design flows automatically by replicating the task you wish to automate.

 ## Desktop recorder